Exalted Ruler’s Message

 From the Secretary’s Pen

-The leaves are starting to turn a sure sign fall is on its way.
+The winter has dug in and soon the dues notices will be mailed.
 If you want to get the weekly emails of what is coming up and what is going on in our Lodge, or you know someone who wants to get the emails, please send me an email so I can add you to the email list.
+The meeting on February 8th will be the night for officer nominations.
+The meeting on the February 22nd will be the officer elections for next year.

-Another round of letters to slightly less than 40 delinquent members have been mailed.
+Soon you will receive your member dues notice in the mail.
 Please pay your dues promptly, as dues income is the single most important source of revenue we have.
 The Lodge thanks you very much for supporting the great things we do in the community.
-Dues are $128 for the full year and $64 for half of the Lodge year.
-Life members pay $68 per year.
+Dues are $129 for the full year and $64.50 for half of the Lodge year.
+Life members pay $69 per year.
+You may have noticed the dues are up $1.
+That is an increase in the assessment from the Grand Lodge, it is not an increase in lodge dues.
 You may write a check to BPOE 75 and mail it to PO Box 208 Findlay 45839-0208.
 You may drop your dues off at the Lodge.
 I have a box in the lounge on the chest freezer.
 You can pay your dues and the other charitable things ONLINE HERE!
 Of course cash is good as always.

-During the meeting of September 14 the lodge approved the affiliation of Ronald Rahrig Jr. During the meeting of September 28th the lodge approved the memberships of Paula Harman Smith and John Saltzman.
+During the meeting of January 11 the lodge didn’t initiate anyone and approved the memberships of Gerald Brickner and Robert Whitaker.
 Being an Elk has made a positive contribution to your life.
 Now it is time to pay it forward and help out someone else improve their life by becoming an Elk.
-Remember that for September and October reinstatement and application fees are only $1.
-That means it is a great time to get some new members in the pipeline.

 We remember our absent members who passed away during this Lodge year.
-The list includes Fred McCarty, Ralph Tabor, Gordon Mills, Robert Wall, Fred Spieker, Jim Elsea, Robert Emerson and Dick Baker.
+The list includes Fred McCarty, Ralph Tabor, Gordon Mills, Robert Wall, Fred Spieker, Jim Elsea, Robert Emerson, Dick Baker, Ron Haynes, Bill Jaqua, Bill Freemyer and Ed Railing.
 Let’s hope it doesn’t get any longer.
 Their faults lie upon the sand but their virtues are written on the tablets of love and memory.

 Jeff Jenson, PER